jaak-peterson/autoware_mini_practice/practice_3/README.md

 ![pure_pursuit_image](doc/pure_pursuit_img.png)

+**Important Note:** On the image you can see 2 terms, but here we use the terms differently:
+* *Trajectory* - means the path we want to follow.
+In this practice we use term **path** to represent what is ment by the *trajectory* on the image.
+It might come from loading the waypoints, planning the global path (practice 4) on the map or extracting the local path from the global path.
+* *Path* - can be interpreted as **actual path** the ego vehicle takes, it will not align perfectly with the path we want ego vehicle to follow.
+We don't refer much to the actual path in this practice, but it is important to understand that there is this misalignment between them.

-The main calculation for lateral control will happen in `current_pose_callback` because whenever we get a new update for our location and orientation, we want to calculate a new steering angle and speed immediately.
-We need to have the trajectory (global path, local path or sometimes referred to only as a path) and ego vehicle location (current pose) to do the calculations.
+The main calculation for lateral control will happen in `current_pose_callback` because whenever we get a new update for our location and orientation, we immediately want to calculate a new steering angle and speed.
+We need to have the path and ego vehicle location (current pose) to do the calculations.

-The distance from the trajectory start will represent the ego vehicle location on the trajectory.
-We can get it using shapely [project](https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html#shapely.LineString.project).
-And the coordinates for that point can be calculated using shapely [interpolate](https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html#shapely.LineString.interpolate).
+The distance from the path start will represent the ego vehicle location on the path.
+We can use shapely [project](https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html#shapely.LineString.project) and [interpolate](https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html#shapely.LineString.interpolate) here:
 * `project` - will return distance of the ego vehicle from path start (first projects car to the closest point on the path)
 * `interpolate` - returns a shapely Point within the distance along the path

 ##### Instructions

-1. First, we need a path in shapely Linestring format to find the ego vehicle location on that same path, find lookahead distance and lookahead point, etc...
+1. First, we need a path in shapely Linestring format.
 Add the following code to the correct places:

 ```
 from shapely.geometry import LineString, Point
 from shapely import prepare, distance

 # convert waypoints to shapely linestring
-path_linestring = LineString(np.array([(w.pose.pose.position.x, w.pose.pose.position.y) for w in msg.waypoints]))
+path_linestring = LineString([(w.pose.pose.position.x, w.pose.pose.position.y) for w in msg.waypoints])
 # prepare path - creates spatial tree, making the spatial queries more efficient
 prepare(path_linestring)
 ```